QueCS/ogame_highscores_tracker/README.md

 # OGame highscores tracker

 Python script to fetch player highscores from [OGame public APIs](https://forum.origin.ogame.gameforge.com/forum/thread/44-ogame-api/) and store them inside an [InfluxDB](https://www.influxdata.com/) time series database.\
-Data can then be explored using the InfluxDB UI or CLI or using the provided [Shiny](https://shiny.posit.co/py/) web-application.
+Data can then be explored using the InfluxDB UI or CLI or using the provided [Shiny](https://shiny.posit.co/py/) web application.

 ## Getting started